Codifying the BMC Smart App

-The standard top navigation bar from apps like Smart IT contains one or more menu items, which can be nested within dropdowns.
-Alternate navigation patterns can also be added as other view components.
+The standard top nav bar for apps like Smart IT contain one or more menu items, which are nested within dropdowns.
+Alternate nav patterns can also be added as other view components.

 Tabular grids of records can be added, with a top bar of optional actions that can perform bulk operations, such as deleting many rows in the grid.